Plushoe/webhook-test-aa/README.md

 17: Wrote entry 16 + 17
 18: Re-ticked the Jenkins setting 'github project' with the url 'https://github.com/Plushoe/webhook-test-aa/'
 19: Added github credentials to jenkins (even though this repo isn't set to private?)
+20: Changed the branch settings from '/\*master' to instead be blank